int19h/jbomohi/dict/kosmu/comments.md

 to ignore it/replace it with {ma'i} for your subdialect if you like, but I really want to promote {kosmu} in standard Lojban as well.

+## 2015-06-22T03:10:06Z — durka42 (comment 2076, in reply to 2067)

+Re: te kosmu

+spheniscine wrote:
+> Did you remove it, ctefaho?
+I put it there because there were some
+> complaints about a purpose/telos existing without an attributor.
+Feel free
+> to ignore it/replace it with {ma'i} for your subdialect if you like, but I
+> really want to promote {kosmu} in standard Lojban as well.

+Oh boy, an edit war!
+I haven't seen one of those on JVS yet...